The Fundamentals of Electronic Data Capture

 Each of the above reasons for using EDC addresses issues of efficiency and productivity, and can therefore also reduce the cost of clinical trials.

 In the 1990s electronic data capture was referred to “remote data capture” (RDC).
 Compared to today’s technologies, these systems were quite archaic, often built an a client-server architecture involving a thick that sometimes took the form of a specialized device, as opposed to an every-day PC.
 These systems were essentially data “silos” that had no easily ability to interchange their data with other systems.

 Today, the integration of EDC software with other types of software in the eClinical spectrum (randomization, supply management, adverse event reporting, coding, submissions, etc.) systems is increasingly feasible and beneficial.
 The ability to quickly and reliably import electronic data from other sources (such as lab reports, imaging data sources, and electronic health records) is also becoming commonplace.
 The rise of open source EDC software and independent standards for characterizing and sharing data (like CDISC) are key enablers towards accelerating the productivity and decreasing the cost and burden associated with clinical trials.

-Continue the education.
-Sign up to receive free articles and white papers.
-Unsubscribe at any time.
+Sign up to receive free articles and resources.
+Opt out any time.